 I’ve never been a much of a sandwich eater, however I LOVE a slice of homemade, warm, crusty french bread slathered with butter.
-It’s the one food I’ve been missing desperately.
+It’s the one food I’ve been missing desperately since staying away from gluten & grains.
 And this super easy, grain-free french bread is amazingly close to what I remember eating before I went gluten-free!

-It’s so good that our family (Uncle Roy & Aunt Marge from Michigan, who aren’t even GF) loved my GF french bread sample so much, that we all ate more of it than the conventional grain & gluten containing biscuits during our annual family holiday dinner today!!!
+It’s so good that our family (who aren’t grain free) loved my gluten free french bread so much, that we all ate more of it than the conventional biscuits during our annual family holiday dinner!!!

-To me that’s the ultimate compliment, when folks that aren’t even GF are excited to eat my creations and are looking forward to my recipes, I feel like I’ve done good!
+To me that’s the ultimate compliment, when folks that aren’t gluten free are excited to eat my creations and are looking forward to my recipes, I feel like I’ve done good!

 So, no matter who you are, you’ll love this bread.
 With the instant, rapid rise yeast and quick prep, my grain free french bread will satisfy everyone, including the cook!
 It won’t take much extra time since it does not require extra time to rise.
 From start to eat – it takes about an hour!